 It is common for attackers to target unpatched versions of software containing known flaws.
 This means it is extremely important to update Virtualization System software as soon as possible when updates are available.
 But the source of the updates and the updates themselves must be trusted.
 If an attacker can write their own update containing malicious code they can take control of the VS.

-Methods of countering this threat typically involve digitally signing updates and verifying the signature before installation of the update, or computing a hash on updates and verifying the result against a value provided by the vendor.

 [T.UNAUTHORIZED_UPDATE]

 Unauthorized Modification

 System integrity is a core security objective for Virtualization Systems.
 To achieve system integrity the integrity of each VMM component must be established and maintained.
 Malware running on the platform must not be able to undetectably modify Virtualization System components while the system is running or at rest.
 Likewise, malicious code running within a virtual machine must not be able to modify Virtualization System components.
-Integrity measurements and secure launch of the Virtualization System are ways of ensuring integrity.

 [T.UNAUTHORIZED_MODIFICATON]